jazzband/django-analytical/docs/index.rst

 * Use the `issue tracker`_ to discuss bugs and features.
 * If you want to do the work yourself, great!
 Clone the repository, make changes and send a pull request.
-Please create a new issue first so that we can discuss it, and keep people from stepping on each others toes.
+Please create a new issue to discuss it first, and to keep people from stepping on each others toes.
 * Of course, you can always send ideas and patches to joost@cassee.net.

 .. _`GitHub project page`: http://github.com/jcassee/django-analytical